Public address system: Late 1920s–1930s

 Engineers invented the first loud, powerful amplifier and speaker systems for public address systems and movie theaters.
 These large PA systems and movie theatre sound systems were very large and very expensive, and so they could not be used by most touring musicians.
 After 1927, smaller, portable AC mains-powered PA systems that could be plugged into a regular wall socket "quickly became popular with musicians"; indeed, "...
 Leon McAuliffe (with Bob Wills) still used a carbon mic and a portable PA as late as 1935."
 During the late 1920s to mid-1930s, small portable PA systems and guitar combo amplifiers were fairly similar.
 These early amps had a "single volume control and one or two input jacks, field coil speakers" and thin wooden cabinets; remarkably, these early amps did not have tone controls or even an on-off switch.
-Portable PA systems you could plug into wall sockets appeared in the early 1930s when the introduction of electrolytic capacitors and rectifier tubes enabled economical built-in power supplies that could plug into wall outlets.
+Portable PA systems that could be plugged into wall sockets appeared in the early 1930s, when the introduction of electrolytic capacitors and rectifier tubes enabled economical built-in power supplies that could plug into wall outlets.
 Previously, amplifiers required heavy multiple battery packs.